Professor Steffen Lehmann

 I have an international outlook and extensive experience as a senior academic and practitioner in Europe and Asia, particularly in China.
-In April 2014, I organised and led the high-profile international group mission and research symposium ‘Sustainable Urbanisation of China’ at Tianjin University (funded by the China-Australia Council).
+In April 2014, I organised and led the high-profile international group mission and research symposium ‘Sustainable Urbanisation in China’ at Tianjin University (funded by the China-Australia Council).
 In June 2018, I will be leading a research group mission to Xi'an, China (funded by the British Council/Newton Fund and the NSF of China).

-Leadership in architectural practice
+Leadership in architectural practice and professional credentials

-I have a long and distinguished career as an architect and urban designer - with a strong track record as a practising architect and policy adviser - and I like to combine practice with research and teaching.
-Industry collaboration is a strength and I have been leading numerous outreach initiatives to practitioners, policy makers, municipalties, business and citizens.
+I have a strong track record as an award-winning practising architect, educator and policy adviser - and I like to combine practice with research and teaching.
+Industry collaboration is one of my strengths and I have been leading numerous outreach initiatives to practitioners, policy makers, municipalities, business and citizens.
 Since 1988, I have been in professional practice, and registered as chartered architect in 1993.

-With the s_Lab, I led project partnerships with architects Arata Isozaki and Christian de Portzamparc for the design and delivery of significant large-scale buildings, such as the French Embassy as 'Generalplaner'.
+With the s_Lab, I led project partnerships with world-renowned architects Arata Isozaki and Christian de Portzamparc for the design and delivery of significant large-scale buildings, such as the French Embassy as 'Generalplaner'.

-I built for over 30 clients, including notable institutions such as the Bundesverband Deutscher Banken, the Auswaertige Amt (German Ministry of Foreign Affairs), Deutsche Bahn AG, the Berliner Volksbank, Daimler Immobilien - and numerous others we have represented - with entities as diverse as the Senate of Berlin, the Republique de France, Manhattan Loft Corp, URA Singapore and the City of Sydney.
+I designed and built for over 30 established clients, including notable institutions such as the Bundesverband Deutscher Banken, the Auswaertige Amt (German Ministry of Foreign Affairs), Deutsche Bahn AG, the Berliner Volksbank, Daimler Immobilien - and numerous others we have represented - with entities as diverse as the Senate of Berlin, the Republique de France, Manhattan Loft Corp, URA Singapore and the City of Sydney.

 In my free time I enjoy running with my cocker spaniel ‘Mawson’ along the Southsea waterfront.

-Member, Royal Institute of British Architects (RIBA)
+- Member, Royal Institute of British Architects (RIBA)

-Member, Royal Australian Institute of Architects (RAIA)
+- Member, Royal Australian Institute of Architects (RAIA)

-Member, Academy of Urbanism (AoU)
+- Member, Academy of Urbanism, UK (AoU)

 PhD Supervision: I have successfully supervised a variety of interdisciplinary PhD studies as Primary Supervisor (since 2003) in the field of sustainable architecture, urbanism, design theory and socio-technical change.
-I am happy to discuss proposals with potential PhD candidates that connect to my field and are interested to explore open-ended questions.
-PhD students will have the freedom to 'design' their own research, and to 'research' in design.
+I have been Primary Supervisor of over 12 PhD students and 3 Postdoctoral Fellows.

-The Cluster for Sustainable Cities is developing a trans-disciplinary approach to scaling-up urban innovation for low-carbon living, working and mobility.
+The Cluster for Sustainable Cities is developing a trans-disciplinary approach to up-scaling urban innovation for low-carbon living, working and mobility.
 I am excited about our research leading to innovation and new critical thinking about our urban futures.

-- Resilient urbanisation for low carbon compact cities and coastal resilience
+- Resilient urbanisation for low-carbon compact cities and coastal resilience

 - Green urbanism theory - visionary scenarios for the City of the Future

-- Sustainable architecture and smart high-performance buildings
+- Sustainable architecture and smart high-performance buildings in the contemporary city

-- Climate-responsive design and technology integration
+- Climate-responsive design and technology integration - Green Campus design

 - History and theory of cities, urban renewal and cultural heritage